top of page

 We will endeavour to nominate a leader for each group, and if you are considered to be riding un-safely you will be politely warned.
 Continued dangerous riding will result in you being asked to leave the group, for the safety of other riders.
 We’ll also aim to improve your group-riding skills, advising on positioning, cornering and hand signals.

 Chaingangs are a drop-ride.
 They are NOT a race, however, they will be fast.
-If you are dropped from the Chaingang or have a mechanical, then you have the option of waiting for the next group, or turnaround and join back with the group on the return leg.
-Depending on attendance we will be running multiple groups (aiming for a maximum of 8 riders per group) at differing paces.
+If you are dropped from the Chaingang or have a mechanical, then you have the option of waiting for the next group, or to turn round and join back with the group on the return leg.
+Depending on attendance we will be running multiple groups (aiming for around 8 riders per group) at differing paces.
 For reference, a faster group will average 40-42km/h, depending on conditions.

 The ARCC Chaingang

-We meet at Adel War Memorial on Church lane and then head out towards Bramhope on the A660 (Otley Road), the route (https://www.strava.com/routes/6178785) then head down the Chevin and out to Addingham before turning around and heading back towards Leeds.
+We meet on Church lane in Adel and then head out towards Bramhope on the A660 (Otley Road), the route (https://www.strava.com/routes/6178785) then heads down the Chevin and out to Addingham where we turn round and head back towards Leeds.

 There are a number of Roundabouts and Traffic lights along the route, and riders should take care at all junctions.